clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 * What is Shuffle?
 * How to join a Shuffle queue
 * How to configure a Shuffle experience
-* Tips for ways to use the Shuffle feature as an organizer
+* Tips for how to use the Shuffle feature in your program as an organizer